 When I was 15 and I watched The Fellowship of the Ring for the first time in the theatre, I was absolutely enchanted by The Shire.
-As the camera panned over the gentle rolling hills, chimneys puffing smoke and quaint round hobbit-hole doors, I felt an odd sense of longing for this fictional place and it’s pastoral charm.
+The camera panned over the gentle rolling hills, chimneys puffing smoke and quaint round hobbit-hole doors.
+I felt an odd sense of longing for this fictional place.
 When the story took us inside the subterranean home of Bilbo Baggins, I fell even further in love.

 J.R.R.
 Tolkien based The Shire on rural England (which I would later become enchanted with after meeting Lee).
 However, Hobbiton in the Lord of the Rings films was located in some of the lovely green countryside of the North Island in New Zealand.
 It is possible to visit it today and see Hobbiton exactly as it was in the films.

 To learn more about this attraction, check out this post by Amanda of A Dangerous Business Travel Blog.
-She has written a great description with plenty of tips and even the name of her blog is inspired by a Tolkien quote, which is pretty cool.
+She has written a great description with plenty of tips.
+(Her blog name is inspired by a Tolkien quote, which is pretty cool.)